FAQ. Frequently asked questions about the Visual Journalism and Documentary Photography programme.

 I have completed an apprenticeship in the creative/communicative/artistic field.
 Can I get credits for that?

 Please contact the examination office of the Hannover University of Applied Sciences and Arts, Faculty III, to find out whether and to what extent your previous training/internship will be recognized.
-Contact is Eugenia Gelwert, firstname.lastname@example.org
+Your contact person is Eugenia Gelwert, firstname.lastname@example.org

 When is the next application period?